chamalulu/Luger/Functional/Maybe/README.md

 This is useful to provide a fallback value, much like `Nullable<T>.GetValueOrDefault(T)`

+Since C# cannot handle conditional logical operators of operands of different types, another overload of the disjunction operator is introduced in v1.1.0 to help with lazy evaluation of fallback value.
+It provides functionality much like `maybeX || getZ` would, where `getZ` is a function providing the fallback value.

 Some examples;

 `maybeX & maybeY & maybeZ` evaluates to the rightmost operand (`maybeZ`) if all